philwinkle/Philwinkle_Fixerio-M2/README.md

 Enable
 --

-To enable navigate to `System > Config > Currency Setup` and select Fixer.io from the dropdown.
+To enable navigate to `Stores > Currency Setup` and select Fixer.io from the dropdown.
 Ensure that your shop is set to allow multiple currencies by, of course, selecting multiple currencies from the **allowed currencies** setting.

 Populate rates
 --